What Do These 5 Food Cravings Mean

 Improving Stomach Acid and Digestion

-Improve your stomach acid by adding carminative herbs such as ginger, thyme, basil, rosemary, oregano, fennel and parsley to your diet, drinking a tablespoon of apple cider vinegar 15 minutes before a meal or eat more fermented vegetables like kimchi and sauerkraut.
+Improve your stomach acid by adding carminative herbs such as ginger, thyme, basil, rosemary, oregano, fennel, and parsley to your diet, drinking a tablespoon of apple cider vinegar 15 minutes before a meal or eating more fermented vegetables like kimchi and sauerkraut.

 It is also wise to hydrate well outside of mealtimes but drink very little water with your meals, so you don’t dilute your stomach acid levels.
 You should have your largest meal when you are in your most relaxed state to activate the vagus nerve for optimal digestion.

-Taking a few deep breaths, being in gratitude and praying can really help you improve vagal tone and active more stomach acid and digestive juices for optimal digestion.
+Taking a few deep breaths, being in gratitude, and praying can really help you improve vagal tone and activate more stomach acid and digestive juices for optimal digestion.
 If you are busy, stressed or in a hurry, try doing a protein shake which is easy on the digestive system since the blender has already done the work.

 Supporting Stomach Acid Levels